vmoros/ray-tracer-challenge/README.md

 I learned how to make a 3D ray tracer from the awesome book [The Ray Tracer Challenge](http://raytracerchallenge.com/).

-This ray tracer is parallelized with OpenMP and has shadows, reflection, refraction, transparency, various patterns, and the Fresnel effect.
+This ray tracer is parallelized with C++ [execution policies](https://en.cppreference.com/w/cpp/algorithm/execution_policy_tag_t) and has shadows, reflection, refraction, transparency, various patterns, and the Fresnel effect.

 # Example renderings
 ![](pics/cover.png) ![](pics/patterns.png) ![](pics/glass_orb.png)